-Frank Tüttelmann, Institute of Human Genetics (Homepage)
+Frank Tüttelmann, Institute of Reproductive Genetics (Homepage)

 Non-obstructive azoospermia (NOA) is the clinically most severe form of male infertility and a testicular biopsy aiming for sperm extraction is the only chance for parenthood.
 Genetic causes are suspected in the majority of NOA patients, but to date more than 50% remain unexplained.